motns/configstore/README.md

 Dependencies are defined inside `glide.yaml`, with installed versions locked down in `glide.lock`.
 Run `glide install` inside the source root to fetch these dependencies.

+### App Layout

+The Configstore app is split into two packages:

+1. The client library under `client/`, which contains all the logic for managing a Configstore database, encrypt/decrypt secrets and so on
+2. The `configstore` CLI application under `cmd/configstore`, which is basically just a wrapper around the client library

 ### Building